jlengstorf/jamstack-intro/README.md

 ### Section 3: Serverless Functions

 Before serverless functions, getting

 - What are serverless functions?
   - Talk about other providers
   - Use Netlify because it requires almost no setup/config
 - Create a "hello world" function
-- Use Netlify Dev to run it locally
+- Use Netlify Dev to run it locally, Netlify Dev runs on port 8888
 - Learn about redirects to change the URL
 - Deploy and see it working live